OCHA-DAP/hdx-python-country/README.md

 It can exact match English, French, Spanish, Russian, Chinese and Arabic.
 There is a fuzzy matching for English look up that can handle abbreviations in country names like Dem. for Democratic and Rep. for Republic.

-Mapping administration level one names from a source to a base set is also handled including phonetic fuzzy name matching if you are running Python 3.
+Mapping administration level one names from a source to a given base set is also handled including phonetic fuzzy name matching if you are running Python 3.

+It also provides currency conversion to USD from local currency.

 Version 2.x.x of the library is a significant change from version 1.x.x which sourced its data from different feeds (UN Stats and the World Bank).
 Consequently, although most of the api calls work the same way in 2.x.x, the ones that